ruliana/alexander/README.md

 If *any* of these conditions is *false*, Alexander will do nothing.

+The XSLT processing can be forced in a XSLT enable browser passing "force_xslt_parameter=true" as URL parameter (QUERY_STRING)

 ## Installation

 Add this line to your application's Gemfile: